SciML/sciml.ai/gsoc/gsoc_diffeq.md

 **Mentors**: [Chris Rackauckas](https://github.com/ChrisRackauckas) and [Vaibhav Dixit](https://github.com/Vaibhavdixit02)

+**Expected Project Size**: 175 hour or 350 hour depending on the chosen subtasks.

+**Difficulty**: Easy to Medium depending on the chosen subtasks.

 ## Jump Process Simulation Algorithms

 Jump processes are a widely used approach for modeling biological, chemical and epidemiological systems that can account for both stochastic interactions, and spatial transport, of proteins/particles/agents.
 [DiffEqJump.jl](https://github.com/SciML/DiffEqJump.jl/) provides a library of optimized solvers for exactly simulating jump processes, including recently added solvers that allow for the simulation of spatially-distributed jump processes (where particles/agents move on graphs or general meshes).
 A variety of possible projects to extend and enhance the current tooling include